fc-ideas/idea-potential/README.md

 ## 5. Algebraic Structure of Research Transformations

+Plainly: This section classifies transformations by algebraic behavior like idempotence and commutation.

 To move from description to diagnosis, we classify transformations by their algebraic properties.
 Most of these maps are parameterized, so claims such as idempotence, commutation, and adjunction are stated up to natural isomorphism and become strict only in idealized or limiting regimes.
 In discrete and symbolic settings, rewrite systems and search operators play the role of transformations, so non-commutativity can be a design choice rather than a defect.

 ### 5.1 Idempotent Functors

+Plainly: This subsection explains when repeating a transformation no longer changes anything.

 Abstraction and quotient-like operations are idempotent: once applied, reapplication yields no further change.
 This identifies *stabilization points* in research pipelines.
 A functor $F$ is idempotent if $F\circ F \cong F$.